pablo-glitch/Sarcasm-Detection/README.md

 3.   **nb_3_sarcasm_.ipynb**: model training and some partial results

-You can see the **video presentation** of the project in the next link: https://youtu.be/U-XsM2GYLUQ (spanish only, sry!)
+You can see the **video presentation** of the project on: https://youtu.be/U-XsM2GYLUQ (spanish only, sry!)